 Students say that my classroom video is being cut off, or they want to see the classroom video instead of my shared screen.
 How can they do this?

-Teams and Zoom both allow online meeting participants to adjust their view of the meeting, whether by pinning a video, spotlighting a video (Zoom only), switching between content and people, or changing how the content fills the screen.
+Teams and Zoom both allow online meeting participants to adjust their view of the meeting, whether by pinning a video, spotlighting a video, switching between content and people, or changing how the content fills the screen.
 Be sure to familiarize yourself with these settings so you can help your students make the most of online meetings.

 I'm going to be teaching from home for health or other reasons - what technology will be available for me to better teach effectively from home?